abhiramasonny/jaithon/README.md

 ## Examples

-Here are some examples of code that can be compiled/interpreted using this array compiler/interpreter:
+Here are some examples of code that can be compiled/interpreted using this interpreter:

 ```c
 array a = [3]